 Location: On the shore of Hudson Bay, Northern Manitoba

-Annual Vistors: ~200
+Annual Visitors: ~200

-Like many of the parks on this list, there are no roads or visitor centers in Wpausk.
-This park is different in that because it is a major polar bear den area, people are actively discouraged from visiting.
-There is only one tour inside the park which is officially allowed each year, and that is limited to under 50 people (hence the 50 visitors per year).
+Like many of the parks on this list, there are no roads or visitor centers in Wapusk National Park.
+This park is different than many on the list though because it is a major polar bear den area, and people are actively discouraged from visiting.
+Only one tour inside the park is officially allowed each year, and that’s limited to under 50 people (hence the 50 visitors per year).